renuo/highest-value-palindrome/README.md

 ## Highest Value Palindrome

-Welcome to the ruby challenge.
+Welcome to the Ruby challenge.
 Fork the repository and submit your solution as a pull request.

 ### Task
 You are to develop the function `highest_value_palindrome` located at `lib/highest_value_palindrome.rb` so that when given an input string and a maximum number of changes it returns the highest value palindrome.
 A palindrome is a string which reads the same from both sides.
 The highest value describes the value the palindrome would represent if it was converted to an integer.